Edward-Phillips/shakespearianPokemon/README.md

 ```
 yarn install
 ```
-1. you can run the docker container with just the node app using an external database by updating `docker.env` with new database_url variables for your external database and then running:
+1. you can run the docker container with just the node app using an external database (NOTE: external database MUST be mysql) by updating `docker.env` with new database_url variables for your external database and then running:

 ```
-docker-compose up -d
+docker-compose up --build -d
 ```

 1. if you wanted to spin up a database locally for the app seeded with some data to avoid making too many api calls you can run: